 Map: Google Maps

-After a spectacular day approaching and ascending Mount Willis we awoke with sunrise to a beautifully clear day on Saturday, September 12 2015, quite eager to ascend the lofty Mount Stewart that we’d been staring at for a good portion of the previous day already.
-We were pretty sure that Stewart was an easy scramble from photos we’d taken from Cirrus’ summit to the west.
-The issue with Stewart isn’t the technical difficulties of the climbing; it’s the remoteness of the peak and the access to the easy southwest slopes.
-From our camp we essentially had two choices for routes.
-We could try to maintain some elevation and traverse Stewart’s slopes above tree line for several kilometers before turning sharply left and ascending the easier slopes.
+After a spectacular day spent approaching and ascending Mount Willis, Eric Coulthard and I awoke at sunrise to a beautifully clear day on Saturday, September 12 2015.
+We were quite eager to ascend the lofty summit of Mount Stewart that we’d been staring at for a good portion of the previous day.
+We were pretty sure that Stewart was an easy scramble from photos we’d taken from the summit of Cirrus Mountain to the west.
+The issue with Stewart wasn’t going to be the technical difficulties of the climbing; it’s the remoteness of the peak and the access to its easy southwest slopes that present the challenge.
+From our camp we had two choices for routes to the mountain.
+We could try to maintain elevation and traverse Stewart’s slopes above tree line for several kilometers before turning sharply left and ascending easy south slopes.
 Or we could try to find the trail that presumably runs down the valley along Cataract Creek to Pinto Lake that Eric missed last time he descended the valley while on a school trip.
-(They ended up bushwhacking the entire valley to Pinto Lake and only realized there was a trail on the other side of the creek when they got to the camp!
-Oooops.)
+They ended up bushwhacking the entire valley to Pinto Lake and only realized there was a trail on the other side of the creek when they got to the camp!
+Good times… 😉

 We decided to let fate decide our approach route.
-We’d cross the valley towards the peak just north of Stewart.
-If we crossed an obvious trail, we’d turn further down valley and follow it ‘til we got closer to Stewart where we’d exit and climb the sw slope to the summit.
+We’d cross the valley towards an unnamed peak just north of Mount Stewart.
+If we crossed an obvious trail along the way, we’d turn further down valley and follow it until we got closer to Stewart.
 If we didn’t cross a trail we’d traverse above tree line instead.
 The air was surprisingly warm as we set off, still slightly stiff from the exertions the day before.

-On return, Eric refused to side-hill again, putting his faith 100% in finding a trail.
-I was more dubious as we hadn’t seen a trail that morning and he hadn’t actually hiked on it before.
-I stayed up high while he dropped right into the valley.
-Before he got into thick bush I decided I should join him to keep things safer and bee-lined as quick as possible down the slopes and into the bush.
-It was bad.
+On return, Eric refused to side-hill again, putting his faith 100% in finding the Cataract Creek trail.
+I was a bit dubious with this plan as we hadn’t seen a trail that morning and he hadn’t actually hiked on it before either.
+I stayed up high while he dropped down to the right into the valley.
+Before he got into thicker bush I decided I should join him to keep things safer and bee-lined as quick as possible down the slopes and into the scrub.
+It was quite bad in there.
 I found myself yelling for Eric and completely buried in thick bush.
 This wasn’t good!
-I pushed on and was very relieved to finally hear him yelling back that he had found the Cataract Creek trail!
-AWESOME.
-We followed a fairly obvious trail up valley.
-Every once in a while it would fade in marshy terrain or Grizzly diggings (they were everywhere) but we’d find it back.
-At one point there was an opening down to the Cataract Creek on our left with a cairn in it.
-The problem was that the obvious trail continued up valley.
+I pushed on and was very relieved to finally hear him yelling back that he had found the trail!
+Yes.
+We followed a fairly obvious trail up the valley.
+Every once in a while it would fade in marshy terrain or Grizzly diggings which were everywhere but then we’d find it back.
+At one point there was an opening down to Cataract Creek on our left with a cairn beckoning us down.
+The problem was that the obvious trail we were on continued directly up the valley.
 What to do?
 The river wouldn’t be easy to cross here, so we continued on the obvious trail.
-Later on we figured out that this is the trail to Cline Pass.
-The cairn likely marks the place where the trail descends from Cataract Pass into the valley, but there must be a river crossing of some sort.
+Later on we figured out that the trail we stuck to leads up to Cline Pass.
+The cairn we spotted likely marks the place where the trail links up towards Cataract Pass from the valley but there must be a river crossing involved.

 I think I’ve found a new area to call my “favorite”.
 The White Goat Wilderness ticks a lot of boxes for me.
 It’s gorgeous.
 It’s wild.
 It’s remote.
-It is largely unreported and unknown to me.
+It is largely unreported and unknown (at least to me).
 If nothing else, Eric and I had yet another great trip.
-We both commented that this one might not eclipse our Amery trip, but it came mighty close to it and that says something.
+We both commented that this one might not eclipse our Mount Amery trip, but it came mighty close to it and that says something.